zenhack/iron-blogger2/README.md

     python -m iron_blogger2.import_bloggers < bloggers.yml

-The database is currently created within the iron_blogger module directory.
+The database is currently created within the iron_blogger2 module directory.
 This is considered a bug, and will be fixed soon.

 Iron Blogger 2 is Free Software, released under the GPL3.
 A list of